-- Earn 16 NCAA-approved core-course credits: - Four years of English. - Three years of math (Algebra 1 or higher). - Two years of science (including one year of lab, if offered). - One additional year of English, math, or science. - Two years of social science. - Four additional years of English, math, science, social science, world language, or nondoctrinal religion/philosophy. - Complete 10 of your 16 NCAA-approved core-course credits, including seven in English, math, or science, before the start of the seventh semester. - Complete your 16 NCAA-approved core-course credits in eight academic semesters or four consecutive academic years from the start of ninth grade. - Earn a minimum 2.3 core-course GPA. - Submit your final transcript with proof of graduation to the Eligibility Center.
+- Earn 16 NCAA-approved core-course credits: - o English- Four years - Math- Three years (Algebra I or higher) - Science- Two years (including one year of lab, if offered) - o Extra- One year of an additional English, math, or science - Social Science- Two years - Other- Four years of any of the above or other courses in world language, comparative religion, or philosophy. - Complete 10 of your 16 NCAA-approved core-course credits, including seven in English, math, or science, before the start of the seventh semester. - Complete your 16 NCAA-approved core-course credits in eight academic semesters or four consecutive academic years from the start of ninth grade. - Earn a minimum 2.3 core-course GPA. - Submit your final transcript with proof of graduation to the Eligibility Center.